 Angola Employment Compliance Laws

 Your employment contracts need to meet Angola employment compliance laws.
-For example, micro, small, and medium companies are allowed to create fixed-term contracts for up to 10 years, but large companies can only have agreements for up to five years.
+For example, fixed-term contracts are only permitted under specific circumstances such as seasonal work and replacement of a temporarily absent worker and are only allowed for specific durations based on those circumstances.
 Only fixed-term and training contracts must be in writing, but we recommend putting all your employment contracts in writing and in the local language.

 Make sure any salary or compensation amounts are in Angolan kwanza.
 Your contract should also include important employment terms, such as:

 - And more